 How Does Group Therapy Help With Trauma?

 There are many reasons to try group therapy in Oregon, especially if you’re struggling with trauma.
-It makes you feel like you are not alone, helps you give and receive support, and improves your ability to express yourself and gain honest feedback from others.
+This could make you feel like you are not alone, helps you give and receive support, and improves your ability to express yourself and gain honest feedback from others.

-It lets you feel assured about sharing your weaknesses and issues because others are doing the same thing.
-It also brings you greater self-awareness after listening to others.
+It also lets you share your weaknesses and issues because others are doing the same thing.
+Moreover, it brings you greater self-awareness after listening to others.